 Lenny: Yeah, they smell blood.
-They smell blood in the water, and you're done for.
+They smell blood in the water, and they'll bite your legs off.

 Amma: Oh, my God.
 Yeah, absolutely.
 That is a reality.
 Whereas, with the sorts of producers and managers, there is an understanding of your vision, they picked you for you.
 They thought about it long and hard before they brought you on board, whereas crews don't necessarily know that, and they've not necessarily watched a single one of my films.